 When visiting London with a toddler, our Airbnb apartment rental also had an excellent location, just minutes from Trafalgar Square.
 We loved having a full kitchen and laundry, but the downside was that we were at the mercy of where the apartment was located within the building.
 Unfortunately, the apartment unit was on the ground floor which exposed us to a lot of street noise.

 While traveling with a toddler to Paris, having a view of the Eiffel Tower from our bedroom in our Paris apartment was a big draw, as was the laundry facilities and kitchen.
 The compromise we made here was location – it was a little far from being centrally located to the other main attractions in Paris, but it was a compromise we were willing to make.

 We went to a resort in Mexico when our daughter was 18 months.
 Though we had a balcony, we shared a room with her.
 This was very difficult since she could easily stand and see us in the room.
 We would hide in the bathroom while waiting for her to sleep.
 This was a difficult trip as far as getting her to sleep went!

 After our son arrived, we took a couple of trips to Sedona and San Diego.
 We rented a condo in Sedona and a house near Mission Beach in San Diego.
 This allowed our daughter to have her own room and the baby to be in our room.
 Having an entire place to call our own for the week was so nice!

-Picking the right place can feel overwhelming because you want your trip to go smoothly.
+Picking the right accommodations can feel overwhelming because you want your family trip to go smoothly.
 However, it’s worth the time and effort up front to find the accommodations that will work best for your family.